sequana/GNFish/README.md

 ### DESCRIPTION:<br />

-Program for dowloading protein or nucleotide from NCBI Databases through Entrez.
+Program for downloading protein or nucleotide from NCBI Databases through Entrez.
 Requires internet conection.<br />
 It needs your e-mail and a file with your queries.<br />
 Queries must follow "Gene name (filters).
 If no filters type () after the gene name.<br />
 By default it will download protein data, but you can change using --nucleotide parameter.<br />